 |Collaboration is limited to developers in TDD||Collaboration is required by all stakeholders in BDD|

-Test first development is a methodology that works very well when paired with Behavior Driven Development.
-This pairing creates greater emphasis on testing from a developer’s perspective, and it does so in an efficient way by creating different types of unit tests for robust components (that) ensure each component works as expected on their own (and when combined to form applications).
+How They Work TogetherTest-first development is a methodology that works very well when paired with Behavior Driven Development.
+This pairing creates greater emphasis on testing from a developer’s perspective, and it does so in an efficient way by creating different types of unit tests for robust components (that) ensure each component works as expected on its own (and when combined to form applications).